Planning Quality Time with Each Child

 Coffee Walks

-I am intent to get exercise every day, including long walks.
-There just so happens to be a Starbucks near where I was walking.
-Light bulb!
-Now, one child a week accompanies me on the walk and we stop at Starbucks, sit and chat and eat a treat, and then walk home.
-Not only are we both getting exercise, but we’re getting a lengthy time to chat.
+A cheaper alternative to lunch out was a walk to the nearby coffee shop.
+Walk to Starbucks, sit and chat and eat a treat, and then walk home.
+Not only do you both get exercise, but you’re getting a lengthy time to chat.
 It’s working super well!

-FishBoy11 was not eager to walk the first time, but by the end, after we’d unpacked all kinds of fears and goals, he thanked me multiple times as declared that we should do it more often.
-I consider that a win.
+Reluctant kids may not be eager to walk the first time, but by the end, after you’ve unpacked all kinds of fears and goals, you may all see it differently.

 Mom + Child Errands